• Skip to primary navigation

 Caring for Christmas Poinsettia

 Caring for your Christmas poinsettia plant is relatively simple, although they are difficult to keep in peak shape beyond the holiday season.
-Use these tips to help your poinsettia stay in tip-top shape through the holiday season:
+Use these tips to help your poinsettia stay in tip-top shape and rebloom through the holiday season:

 • After you buy your poinsettia at the store, be sure the clerk wraps it carefully.
 Any exposure to cold – even for just a few minutes as you bring it out to your car – can damage it.
 Wrap it carefully.